dut-media-lab/BOML/index.md

           - loss_func: specifying which type of loss function is used for the maml-based method, which should be consistent with the form to compute the inner objective
           - momentum: specific parameter for Optimizer.BOMLOptMomentum to set initial value of momentum
           - regularization: whether to add regularization terms in the inner objective
-          - experiment: instance of BOMLExperiment to use in the Lower Level Problem, especifially needed in the `MetaRper` type of method.
+          - experiment: instance of BOMLExperiment to use in the Lower Level Problem, especifially needed in the `MetaFeat` type of method.
           - var_list: optional list of variables (of the inner optimization problem)
           - inner_kargs: optional arguments to pass to `boml.boml_optimizer.BOMLOptimizer.compute_gradients`
        - Returns: task-specific model part